electronicarts/gigi/readme/Overview.md

 Gigi aims to help graphics practitioners work more closely to the speed of thought and is meant for use by professionals, researchers, students, and hobbyists.

-Gigi is made of three components:
+Gigi is made of four components:

 1. Editor - Author a rendering technique
 2. Viewer - Debug and profile the technique
 3. Compiler - Generate code for the technique like a human would write
+4. Browser - View a library of Gigi techniques, and submit your own

 ## Gigi Editor